slowernews/wisdom-tldr/README.md

 ===
 ###On future

 Dream big.

-> *'If your dreams don't scare you, they are not big enough.'*
+If your dreams don't scare you, they are not big enough.

 > *'Un uomo che vive di ricordi, diventa vecchio.
 Uno che vive di progetti resta giovane.' -- Bruno Munari*